ranjithshegde/ccls.nvim/README.md

 capabilities as _hacky_.
 Until there is a mechanism in-place upstream that uses predicates to select clients for calls, this is the best solution.

-This method uses both disabling certain capabilites and passing `nil` handlers to others.
-This makes running two language servers more resource effecient.
+This method uses both disabling certain capabilities and passing `nil` handlers to others.
+This makes running two language servers more resource efficient.

-use only the following options.
-If you do not wish to disable said option, either set it to false or simply leave out that option
+Use only the following options.
+If you do not wish to disable said option, either set it to false or simply leave out that option.

 <details>
     <summary>Code</summary>